 Each of the 5 tables has its own predefined chains.
 Tables are defined by general purpose, while chains determine when rules will be evaluated.
 Just like tables, chains mirror the names of the netfilter hooks they are associated with.
 These chain titles help describe the origin in the Netfilter stack.
 There are 5 chains.

-• the PREROUTING chain is triggered by the NF_IP_PRE_ROUTING hook immediately upon packet reception.
+- the PREROUTING chain is triggered by the

-• the INPUT chain is triggered by the NF_IP_LOCAL_IN hook once the packet is moved to a local process.
+hook once the packet is moved to a local process. - the FORWARD chain is triggered by the

-• the POSTROUTING chain is triggered by the NF_IP_POST_ROUTING hook once a packet is meant to be sent out.
+hook once a packet is meant to be sent out.

 Each table has it’s own chains.
 The table below shows how the 5 chains are distributed in the 5 tables.
 The NAT table has been split into two becasue it processes packets before and after they pass through the filter table.

-Now that the raw table has 3 chains, how does a packet traverse that table into the next (mangle) table?
+) table?
 Assuming that the server knows how to route a packet and that the firewall rules permit its transmission, the following flows represent the paths that will be traversed in different situations:

-• Incoming packets destined for the local system: PREROUTING -> INPUT
+- Incoming packets destined for the local system: PREROUTING -> INPUT

-• Incoming packets destined to another host: PREROUTING -> FORWARD -> POSTROUTING
+- Incoming packets destined to another host: PREROUTING -> FORWARD -> POSTROUTING

-• Locally generated packets: OUTPUT -> POSTROUTING
+- Locally generated packets: OUTPUT -> POSTROUTING

 Understanding how packets move through the IPtable will be especially important when we look at how Docker and Kubernetes interact with IPTables.